Automattic/jetpack/readme.txt

 * Admin Page: Removed Javascript patterns previously used in the Admin Page that should improve performance lightly (bind pattern).
 * Admin Page: Moved the button for closing the Jumpstart modal closer to the dialog so it's more visible.
+* Protect: Started blocking XML RPC requests when they get marked as blocked by Protect.
 * SEO Tools: Removed SEO Tools from Jumpstart
 * VideoPress: Default to grid view when linking to upload videos